/ Using the Assessment Tool

 Typing is the default and recommended control type as it more closely simulates the writing process and forces learners to draw on their spelling knowledge.

-Understanding Assessment Results
+Viewing Assessment Results

 Understanding Student Placement